-Majority of parents are worried about investing right for their children’s bright future.
+Majority of parents have this question which causes them great worry – how to invest money for my child’s future?
 A simple search on Google reveals that the media is almost totally covered by insurance companies offering traditional and unit linked plans in the name of child benefit plans.

 I have discussed earlier on my blog why traditional insurance plans are not recommended.
 Read about it here.